Oblivionburn/OP_Engine/README.md

 - For logging stuff like game crashes

 # Utilities:
-- Something class that most objects inherit from which includes many basic variables (so everything can have an ID, Name, etc)
+- Something class which includes many basic variables
 - Region class that renderable objects use instead of Monogame's Rectangle struct
   - Makes it possible to do stuff like making a higher layer of tiles reference the regions in a lower layer of tiles, so you only have to iterate through a single layer to move multiple layers across the screen (far more efficient than iterating through every Tile in every Layer when you have thousands of tiles in many layers)
 - Cryptography-grade random number generator for extreme randomness (named CryptoRandom in library)